Home » Crafts » Cute Washi Tape Basket

 sanding milk paint wicker basket with brown craft paper

 Because the paint is very flat, the directions say to seal it.
-I didn’t want to do that because I was afraid the Washi tape may not stick to the basket (sealer).
+I didn’t want to do that because I feared the Washi tape might not stick to the basket (sealer).
 Instead, I used my favorite trick of burnishing (sanding) with brown craft paper.
 It seemed to remove most of the residue that was wanting to rub off onto my hands.

 Pretty Pink Washi Tape